Patient Rights & Responsibilities

 plan of care, likely outcomes and to discuss this information with your doctor.

-You have the right to have a patient representative such as a family member
+You have the right to have other persons such as a family members, be involved

-decisions.
-You also have the right to limit any or all family or other
+in your care decisions.
+You also have the right to limit any or all family

 You have the right to be told of realistic alternatives when hospital care